 Post Traumatic Stress Disorder, more commonly known as PTSD, affects many people each year.
 Understanding, diagnosing, and treating this disorder can be challenging due to the complex nature of the disorder.
 When the symptoms of PTSD make it impossible to work, it is important to apply for disability insurance benefits while attending to your psychiatric stability and recovery.
-The Philadelphia PTSD disability attorneys at Seltzer & Associates are experienced at handling complicated disability insurance benefits claims and fight diligently to obtain your benefits.
+Each Philadelphia PTSD disability lawyer at Seltzer & Associates are experienced at handling complicated disability insurance benefits claims and fight diligently to obtain your benefits.

 Not all individuals respond to trauma in the same way, casting doubt as to the severity of the suffering experienced.
 Since the disorder and its complications are not always obvious, it is critical that you talk to a PTSD disability insurance lawyer about your claim.
 Seltzer & Associates has nationwide experience and is available to discuss your medical condition with you.

 To diagnose PTSD, multiple symptoms must be experienced within a short time.
 These include re-experiencing symptoms such as flashbacks including physical symptoms; avoidance symptoms; arousal and reactivity symptoms which can impact the ability to carry out daily activities and work duties; and symptoms affecting cognition and mood.
 When the combination of these symptoms are present for at least a month, the sufferer may be diagnosed with PTSD.

 A Philadelphia PTSD Disability Lawyer Understands the Impact of the Disorder on Your Profession